 You can also add turkey or chicken broth, evaporated skim milk, or fat-free sour cream.
 For extra flavor, stir in roasted garlic and herbs.
 For added nutrition, add pureed cooked cauliflower, parsnips, or turnips.

 Bake the dressing in a casserole dish rather than in the turkey, where it absorbs fat from the turkey as it bakes.
-It’s hard to slim down a stuffing recipe, so take a small serving if it’s your Thanksgiving favorite.
-Avoid recipes using sausage or bacon; wild rice and grains are more nutritious than bread stuffings.
+It's hard to slim down a stuffing recipe, so take a small serving if it's your Thanksgiving favorite.
+If you can avoid recipes using too much sausage or bacon; wild rice and grains are more nutritious than bread stuffings.